-In June 2011, the U.S. Attorney provided three Cpm planay with a partially unlescaled under the Cpm planay with a partially unlescaled ("Urick").
+In June 2011, the U.S. Attorney provided the Company with a partially unsealed qui tam complaint filed under seal in the U.S. District Court for the Western District of Texas, United States, et al. ex rel.
+Urick v.
+VITAS HME Solutions, Inc. et al., 5:08-cv-0663 ("Urick").
 The U.S. Attorney filed a notice in May 2012 stating that it had decided not to intervene in the case at that time but indicating that it continues to investigate the allegations.
 In June 2012, the complaint was unsealed.
 The complaint asserts violations of the federal False Claims Act and the Texas Medicaid Fraud Prevention Act based on allegations of a conspiracy to submit to Medicare and Medicaid false claims involving hospice services for ineligible patients, unnecessary medical supplies, failing to satisfy certain prerequisites for payment, and altering patient records, including backdating patient revocations.
-The suit was brought by Barbara Urick, a registered nurse in VITAS's San Antonio program, against VITAS, certain of its affiliates, and several former VITAS employees, including physicians Justo Cisneros and Antonio Cavasos and nurses Sally Schwenk, Diane Anest, and Edith Reed.
+The suit was brought by Barbara Urick, a then registered nurse in VITAS's San Antonio program, against VITAS, certain of its affiliates, and several former VITAS employees, including physicians Justo Cisneros and Antonio Cavasos and nurses Sally Schwenk, Diane Anest, and Edith Reed.
 In September 2012 and July 2013, the plaintiff dismissed all claims against the individual defendants.
 The complaint was served on the VITAS entities on April 12, 2013.